Santa Cruz County Board of Supervisors (California): District 1

 The 1st District is represented by Manu Koenig.
 District 1 covers the cities and areas of Live Oak, Soquel, the Summit area, Santa Cruz Gardens, and Carbonera.

 District 2

-The 2nd is represented by Zach Friend and includes the communities of Aptos, La Selva Beach, Corralitos, Freedom, and portions of both Capitola and Watsonville.
+The 2nd is represented by Kimberly De Serpa and includes the communities of Aptos, La Selva Beach, Corralitos, Freedom, and portions of both Capitola and Watsonville.

 District 3

-The 3rd District is represented by Supervisor Ryan Coonerty.
+The 3rd District is represented by Supervisor Justin Cummings.
 The district includes the communities of Davenport, Bonny Doon, the North Coast of Santa Cruz County, as well as a significant portion of the city of Santa Cruz including the University of California, Santa Cruz campus.

 District 4

-Supervisor Greg Caput currently represents the 4th District.
-As the southernmost supervisorial district in Santa Cruz County, the 4th district encompasses most of the city of Watsonville as well as the surrounding unincorporated areas of the Pajaro Valley.
+Supervisor Felipe Hernandez currently represents the 4th District.
+As the southernmost supervisorial district in Santa Cruz County, the 4th district encompasses most of the City of Watsonville as well as the surrounding unincorporated areas of the Pajaro Valley.

 District 5

-The 5th District is represented by current Board chair Supervisor Bruce McPherson.
+The 5th District is represented by Supervisor Monica Martinez.
 The 5th District boundaries include the San Lorenzo Valley, Santa Cruz Mountains, the city of Scotts Valley, portions of the city of Santa Cruz, as well as faculty housing portion of the University of California, Santa Cruz campus.